Gorilliam/Webshop-2025-BE-G1/README.md

 ### Using the insertDocs test route for quick and easy testing

-Simply make a `POST` request to `/api/test/insertDocs` with a JSON body that looks like the example below. sYou must, of course, fill in the data you want to insert.
+Simply make a `POST` request to `/api/test/insertDocs` with a JSON body that looks like the example below.
+You must, of course, fill in the data you want to insert.

 ```json
 {